ShunSakurai/check_forbidden/README.md

 This tool searches for the forbidden terms in the bilingual files, displays the result on the Command Prompt, and exports it into a CSV file.
 Command Prompt is good for browsing the result and quickly checking what was detected.
 The CSV file is useful when you have many matches and when many non-printable characters are included in the bilingual file.
 The Summary result is useful when you are working on a "View."

-This program is written in Python with tkinter and is distributed in .exe format through [py2exe](http://www.py2exe.org/).
+This program is written in Python with tkinter and is distributed in .exe format through [PyInstaller](http://www.pyinstaller.org/) and [Verpatch](https://www.codeproject.com/Articles/37133/Simple-Version-Resource-Tool-for-Windows).

 The icon was created with [アイコン ウィザード](http://freewareplace.web.fc2.com/) and the installer is created with [Inno Setup](http://www.jrsoftware.org/isdl.php).